 Infections in pregnant women may be asymptomatic or characterized by a primary bacteremia manifesting first as a nonspecific flu-like illness.

 In the fetus and neonate, clinical presentation depends on the timing and route of infection.
-Abortion, premature delivery with amnionitis (with a characteristic brown, murky amniotic fluid), stillbirth, or neonatal sepsis (see Chlamydial Pneumonia : Symptoms and Signs) is common.
-Infection may be apparent within hours or days of birth (early onset) or it may be delayed up to several weeks.
-Neonates with early-onset disease frequently are of low birth weight, have associated obstetric complications, and show evidence of sepsis soon after birth with circulatory or respiratory insufficiency or both.
-Neonates with the delayed-onset form are usually full-term, previously healthy neonates presenting with meningitis or sepsis.
+Abortion, premature delivery with amnionitis (with a characteristic brown, murky amniotic fluid), stillbirth, or neonatal sepsis Symptoms and Signs Neonatal sepsis is invasive infection, usually bacterial, occurring during the neonatal period.
+Signs are multiple, nonspecific, and include diminished spontaneous activity, less vigorous sucking... read more is common.
+Infection may be apparent within hours or days of birth (early onset) or it may be delayed up to several weeks (delayed onset).

-Treatment of the newborn is with ampicillin plus an aminoglycoside (see also Aminoglycosides).
+Treatment of the newborn is with ampicillin plus an aminoglycoside ( see Table: Recommended Dosages of Selected Parenteral Antibiotics for Neonates Recommended Dosages of Selected Parenteral Antibiotics for Neonates and see table Recommended Dosages of Select Aminoglycosides for Neonates Recommended Dosages of Select Aminoglycosides for Neonates ).
 A 14-day course is usually satisfactory (21 days for meningitis), but the optimal duration is unknown.
 Other possible drugs include ampicillin or penicillin with rifampin or trimethoprim/sulfamethoxazole, trimethoprim/sulfamethoxazole alone, and meropenem, but they have not been well evaluated.

 Infection may be acquired in utero or during delivery, and clinical manifestations may appear within hours or days of birth (early onset) or may be delayed up to several weeks (delayed onset).